Resources

 • Housing Crisis Center

-Emergency shelter, housing navigation, and homelessness prevention
+Emergency shelter, housing navigation, homelessness prevention

-📞 214-828-4244 | 🌐 housingcrisiscenter.org
+📞 214-828-4244

 • The Bridge Homeless Recovery Center

-Emergency shelter, meals, case management, employment assistance
+Shelter, meals, case management, employment assistance

 • Family Gateway